 Be careful!
 If you suffer from sleep apnea and acid reflux, raise the head of the bed with an adjustable bed or recliner while sleeping on your back.
 CPAP users may also consider using different types of CPAP pillows designed to be used along with CPAP devices.
 The distinct design is usually designed to let sleep apnea patients sleep on their side without being constricted by the CPAP mask or tube.

 Some of the most common sleep apnea symptoms are sore throat, stuffy nose, and waking up with a dry mouth.
 All of these symptoms occur because dry air can irritate the nose and throat, causing you to snore and forcing you to breathe with your mouth open while you sleep.

 Sleep apnea patients who experience these symptoms can use a humidifier as it increases the humidity in the room, which can help to ease these symptoms and help you breathe better while you sleep.
 Most modern CPAP machines have a built-in humidifier, but it has been proven that having an additional humidifier in the room is of greater benefit to sleep apnea patients.

 A humidifier is fairly easy to use as long as clean water is added daily and parts are washed regularly or replaced as needed.

 You are set to sleep better now!

 Does having sleep apnea still sound scary to you?
 We hope all these tips and tricks will change your mind now, because sleep apnea is definitely treatable and these steps will help you feel better!
 Sure, you’ll need to make changes after getting diagnosed with sleep apnea to help you sleep better.
 But all of these tips will get you on your way to treating sleep apnea and making you feel fitter than ever.

-To make sure you can also check how your sleep quality is improving after doing all these necessary tips and tricks, you should always have a PranaQ product with you to track your sleep in the comfort of your own bed!
+To make sure you can also check how your sleep quality is improving after doing all these necessary tips and tricks, use TipTraQ to track your sleep in the comfort of your own bed!